SB-1090

 Plain Language

-If a user could reasonably mistake the AI companion for a real person, the operator must display a clear, prominent notice that the AI companion is artificially generated and not human.
-This is a conditional trigger — if the AI companion clearly presents itself as AI from the outset in a way that no reasonable person would be misled, no disclosure is required under this subsection.
-Compare to subsection (c)(1), which imposes an unconditional disclosure requirement for known or suspected minors.
+If a user could reasonably mistake the AI companion for a real person, the operator must display a clear and prominent notice that the companion is AI-generated and not human.
+This is a conditional trigger — disclosure is only required when a reasonable person would be misled.
+If the AI companion clearly presents itself as artificial from the outset, no additional disclosure under this subsection is needed.

 Statutory Text